Paisseon/SatellaJailed/README.md

 1. Link your device to [AppDB][2]
 2. Enable the in-app purchase patch
 3. Install an app that has in-app purchases

+## AppDB Method (MyAppStore)
+1. Obtain a **decrypted** .ipa of your target app
+2. Upload the **decrypted** .ipa to https://appdb.to/my/store
+3. Once the app is done uploading enable in-app purchase patch
+4. Install the app that has in-app purchases

 \#\#